windrise1217/mytv/README.md

 </div>

 ## Update
-If you're encountering an "unknown eligibility" error, please download the [new release here!](https://github.com/SapphoSys/tailname/releases/tag/v1.0.2)
+1. If you're encountering an "unknown eligibility" error, please download the [new release here!](https://github.com/SapphoSys/tailname/releases/tag/v1.0.2)
+2. If you're encountering the "This add-on could not be installed because it has not been verified" error on Firefox, I've updated the Firefox guide below.

 ## How to install
 ### Chromium-based browsers (Google Chrome, Microsoft Edge, etc)